Skincare Tips from Proactiv+ 3-Step Clear Skin System with Dr. Lara Savage

-Skincare habits depends on your lifestyle, the stuff compatible to you may not work well with others.
+Skincare habits depend on your lifestyle, the stuff compatible with you may not work well with others.
 But the common perception is that skincare hacks are deemed effective and handy until you uncover the effects based on your personal judgment.
-These tips may help (or maybe not at all) but anywise it serves its purpose on how to have an ideal health in general.
+These tips may help (or maybe not at all) but anyways it serves its purpose on how to have an ideal health in general.

 Acne Prevention: 10 Beauty Secrets How to Keep A Clean, Clear Skin

 #1 Wash and thoroughly cleanse face and body frequently.
 Don’t just rely on soaps and liquid body gels.
 Consider your skin type when making purchases.
 A tried and tested method is to buy a small bottle or sampler and make a skin test (skin patch).
 Observe within 2 to 3 days if signs of pimple or worst acne appears, or even other skin rashes.
 At this point, discontinue use of the product and stick with extra mild, PH level facial soap/cleanser and body soaps.
 Don’t even rely on dermatologists and high-end beauty centers, the decision is yours to make proper judgment.
 Back home it’s what we referred as “hiyang”.

 2 Never go to bed with an unwashed and make-up loaded face.
 Know the drills: use make-up remover, wash, deep cleanse and tone it down.
 Moisturize if needed.

 #3 Exfoliate skin once a week to rub off excess oils and dead skin.
 Schedule a monthly pampering for your skin and body such as facials, face massage, body spa, fish spa, negative ion spa, and the works.

 #4 Religiously eat vegetables and fruits, the more natural and raw – the better.
 Skip add-ons like excess sugar and too much salt and oil.